 One of the most rewarding aspects of being a personal injury trial attorney in Atlanta, Georgia is the unique ability to help others that have been hurt in automobile accidents.
 We especially like to help veterans of the armed services because of their sacrifices to our country.
 (Check out another one of our stories here.)
 As a Georgia lawyer, I truly recognize the difficulty that being in automobile accident places on a person’s life.
 For example, there can be mounting medical bills.
 Injured people also may need future medical treatment.
 There additionally is just the interference with daily life after a car accident.
 Despite these challenges of being hurt in a car accident, I am sharing with you one of our success stories from an automobile accident trial we had back in March.

 Our client is a former Army veteran.
-He was born in New York , but grew up in the suburbs of Atlanta, Georgia.
+He was born in New York but grew up in the suburbs of Atlanta, Georgia.
 Simply put, a great guy!
-One thing that is near and dear to him along with his family in Georgia are Atlanta sports teams.
-When our client was driving to the Atlanta Hawks’ first round playoff game back in 2015, a car pulled out in front of him on Northside Drive.
-It was a bad auto-accident.
+One thing that is near and dear to him along with his family in Georgia is Atlanta sports teams.
+When our client was driving to the Atlanta Hawks’ first-round playoff game back in 2015, a car pulled out in front of him on Northside Drive.
+It was a bad auto accident.
 The Atlanta Police Department and the paramedics came to the scene after the accident.
 As you can see too, car wreck caused a lot of damage to our client’s vehicle because the airbags deployed right after the collision:

 We’re so proud to represent a member of the armed services in his personal injury case.
 Our client can now reenlist knowing that his country and our judicial system remains strong and values his sacrifice and commitment our country.
 To all members of the armed services, all of us at Kevin Patrick Law are grateful for your service and sacrifice to our country.
 Be safe and know that you always have a friend and resource in me as a Georgia trial lawyer.